Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * All moves are always queued, except for homing/probing moves which are special.
 * M400 or G4 P0 finishes all current moves and thus clears the queue.
 * M595 sets the move queue length.
-* When an non-queued command is received, it is stored but not acknowledged to the host until the queue is exhausted and then the command has been executed.
+* When a non-queued command is received, it is stored but not acknowledged to the host until the queue is exhausted and then the command has been executed.
 * If a command that is usually queued contains a parameter that is an OM expression enclosed in `{ }` then the command is not queued because the value of the OM expression is liable to change, and there isn't a suitable context to evaluate it in if it were to be queued.
 * Meta commands such as echo are never queued.
 * When M555 P6 is used to select nanoDLP compatibility mode, no commands are queued.